OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:54

-Therefore Jesus no longer moved about publicly among the people of Judea.
+Consequently, Jesus no longer moved about publicly among the people of Judea.
 Instead, He withdrew to a region near the wilderness, to a village called Ephraim, where He stayed with His disciples.

 ## John 11:55